devclokoja/weekly-challenges/week1/README.md

 # Tasks for Week One

-PS: Feel free to use any tech to complete all the tasks, we only recommend based on the capabilities of our mentors.
+PS: Feel free to use any tech to complete any task, we only recommend based on the capabilities of our mentors.
+Also be creative, play around the task and add extra features as you wish.

 ## Web/ Mobile Development